By Chere Di Boscio

 The new designer was frustrated at the lack of sustainable vegan fashions on the market and decided to do something about it.
 She’s now in the process of launching her own range of clothing, that will include chic, athleisure-wear styles for women in materials that she thinks are the bomb.

 Included in the list of fabrics she’ll be using are Tencel (made from fast-growing eucalyptus trees), Bamboo (also a fast growing plant) and Modal (which is beech tree fibre).
 All the fabrics that Amy will be using are soft, durable and don’t leave microplastic pollution in our waterways when they’re washed.

 But using vegan-and-eco-friendly fabrics isn’t the only concern Amy had when planning her line: she’s also on a mission to be socially conscious, too.
 All garments will be made in a factory close to Amy’s home in Chicago, which she has already inspected for safety and ethics.

 Five percent of all profits from the line will be donated to various charities.
-That may not be anything too new -but Amy Onyx has an innovative idea that will benefit the environment: if you get tired of your Amy Onyx outfit and send it back to the company for resale, you’ll get 20% off your next purchase.
+That may not be anything too new -after all, loads of big brands (like those found on mapleprime.com) also give back.
+But Amy Onyx has an innovative idea that will benefit the environment: if you get tired of your Amy Onyx outfit and send it back to the company for resale, you’ll get 20% off your next purchase.
 “I want to bring more awareness about sustainability to customers,” Amy states.
 “And knowing that unwanted clothing can easily be repaired, recycled or resold is a part of that.”